The central bank is a bank that provides financial services to the government and the commercial banks of its country.

-Meetings: once every 2 weeks.
-However, meetings on monetary policy are held 11 times a year and are accompanied by press conference.
+Meetings: once every two weeks.
+However, meetings on monetary policy are held 11 times a year and are accompanied by a press conference.

 The Bank of England

-The Bank of England (BOE) was organized as a private bank in 1694 but it started to serve as the central bank of
+The Bank of England (BOE) was organised as a private bank in 1694, but it started to serve as the central bank of

-Great Britain in 1946 after nationalization.
+Great Britain in 1946 after nationalisation.
 BOE is considered to be one of the most powerful central banks in the

 The committee: the head of the BOE, two deputies, two executives and four external experts.
 The committee is responsible for monetary policy.

-Objectives: monetary and financial stability support and holding the inflation on the level of 2%.
-As a matter of fact, if the inflation is less than this level, the bank will do everything to increase it to a level of 2%.
+Objectives: monetary and financial stability support and holding inflation at the level of 2%.
+If inflation is less than this level, the bank will do everything to increase it to the level of 2%.

 Meetings: once a month.